 “We took care of the basketball, had four less turnovers than them, and we had some good rebounding, limiting them to only three offensive rebounds (to our 11),” said PFW’s Bobby Planutis, who had 12 points.
 “So we did a good job of not giving them second-chance shots and being able to push and go.”

-Jarred Godfrey had 16 points and four rebounds for the Mastodons (4-5, 3-5 Horizon League).
-Michael Diggins' 23 points paced the Flames (5-4, 2-2), who lost back-to-back games at the Gates Center.
+Jarred Godfrey had 16 points and four rebounds for the Mastodons (4-5, 3-5 in the Horizon League).
+Michael Diggins’ 23 points and four rebounds paced the Flames (5-4, 2-2), who lost back-to-back games at the Gates Center.

 “I’m proud of just the effort,” PFW coach Jon Coffman said.
 “We put together a weekend and put together a 40-minute effort today.
 Our mantra has been that Day 2 (of a doubleheader) is the tougher day, facing a tougher team, and it was good to have success there and it can be really mentally taxing.”

-PFW shot 49.2% from the field, compared with UIC's 39.3%, and the Mastodons' Deonte Billups and Jalon Pipkins held playmaker Teyvion Kirk to eight points, his second fewest of the season, on 4-of-10 shooting.
+PFW shot 49.2% from the field, compared to UIC’s 39.3%, and the Mastodons' Deonte Billups and Jalon Pipkins stifled playmaker Teyvion Kirk to the tune of eight points, his second fewest of the season, on 4-of-10 shooting.

 Beyond the arc, PFW made 11 of 18 shots and UIC was 6 of 24.

-The Mastodons got 15 points from Billups, who was 5 of 6 from 3-point range, and 14 points from Pipkins.
-DeMierre Black added nine.
+The Mastodons got 15 points from Billups, who was 5 of 6 from 3-point range, while Pipkins totaled 14 points.
+DeMierre Black added nine points.

-PFW defeated UIC 96-89 in overtime Friday, when Godfrey totaled 41 points – three short of Max Landis' program record – even though the Mastodons squandered an 11-point lead in the final minutes of regulation.
+PFW defeated UIC 96-89 in overtime Friday, when Godfrey totaled a career-best 41 points – three short of equaling Max Landis’ program record – along with nine rebounds and four assists, even though the Mastodons squandered an 11-point lead in the final minutes of regulation time.